saltAxAtlas/saltAxAtlas/README.md

 ## Hi there 👋
 <br>
+I’m Salt, a Master's student studying computer engineering.
+I love working in embedded environments but have been branching out and trying new things.

 - 🔭 I’m currently working on a Discord bot!
 - 🌱 I’m currently learning Elixir!